arjamand/python-practice-projects/CoffeeMachineApp/README.md

 ## License
 This project is licensed under the MIT License.

-pls don't forget to leave a star if liked the project or it was helpful in aomeway .
+pls don't forget to leave a star if liked the project or it was helpful in someway .